Information about Paroxetine

 Paroxetine is used in the treatment of Depression, Anxiety disorder, Phobia, Post traumatic stress disorder and Obsessive-compulsive disorder.

 How paroxetine works

-Paroxetine works by increasing the levels of serotonin, a chemical messenger in the brain.
+Paroxetine is a selective serotonin reuptake inhibitor (SSRI) antidepressant.
+It works by increasing the levels of serotonin, a chemical messenger in the brain.
 This improves mood and physical symptoms in depression and relieves symptoms of panic and obsessive disorders.